-The Panther Chameleon lives in tropical rainforest of northern Madagascar.
+The Panther Chameleon is native to tropical rainforest of northern Madagascar.

 Depending on the region, some males are vibrant blues, some reds and some orange.